 "The SC General Assembly began funding the South Carolina Teaching Fellows Program in 1999.
 The mission of the Program is to recruit talented high school seniors into the teaching profession and help them develop leadership qualities.
 Each year, the program provides Fellowships for up to 200 high school seniors who have exhibited high academic achievement, a history of service to their school and community, and a desire to teach in South Carolina.

 Teaching Fellows participate in advanced enrichment programs at Teaching Fellows Institutions, have additional professional development opportunities, and are involved with communities and businesses throughout the state.
 They receive up to $24,000 in fellowship funds (up to $6000 a year for four years) while they complete a degree leading to initial teacher certification.
 The fellowship provides up to $5700 for tuition and board and $300 for specific enrichment programs administered by CERRA.
 All Teaching Fellows awards are contingent upon funding from the SC General Assembly.
 A Fellow agrees to teach in a South Carolina public school one year for every year he or she receives the Fellowship."

-Application information can be accessed on CERRA's website.
+The Teaching Fellows application can be accessed on CERRA’s website.